 For traveling bookworms, a vacation can present one of three dilemmas: You forgot your book at home, you hate the one you’ve brought, or you zipped through a lovely read in the first two days and have nothing left for the rest of your trip.

 When isn’t a waterfront retreat synonymous with diving into a good book?
-At Canoe Bay -- a hotel designed by Frank Lloyd Wright's protégé John Rattenbury -- there's an A-frame library (pictured above) filled with thousands of contemporary books.
+At Canoe Bay – a hotel designed by Frank Lloyd Wright's protégé John Rattenbury – there's an A-frame library filled with thousands of contemporary books.
 Its amazing lake view beckons guests to grab a cup of hot tea and settle into the sectional with a tome; on chillier days, hole up here and get toasty by the stone fireplace.

 The Mezzanine Library at The Heathman Hotel is so serious about its collection of 2,000-plus books that a literary curator presides over it.
 The author connections are huge: there are thousands of signed books, and many of the authors have stayed on site.
-The library is open 24 hours, and at 5 p.m.
-Monday through Thursday, it hosts a complimentary wine social that features vino from local urban winery Boedecker Cellars.
-Guests can check out books during their stay to read in-room or plop down onto one of the plush armchairs.
+The library is open 24 hours, and guests can check out books during their stay to read in-room or plop down onto one of the plush armchairs.

-Not only does The Charles Hotel -- located in Cambridge's Harvard Square -- have a library, it has hosted many famous authors and public figures that have written books (like Hilary Clinton, Caroline Kennedy, and Sebastian Junger, to name a few).
-Settle in with a hardback in one of the comfy space’s club chairs, or book your stay during the hotel’s Author’s Breakfast Series.
-Held in partnership with Porter Square Books, the breakfast takes place at Henrietta’s Table, also at the hotel, and lets fans have casual conversations with the writers.
+Not only does The Charles Hotel – located in Cambridge's Harvard Square – have a library, it has hosted many famous authors and public figures that have written books (like Hilary Clinton, Caroline Kennedy, and Sebastian Junger, to name a few).
+Settle in with a hardback in one of the comfy space’s club chairs for a perfect afternoon.